madmurphy/libconfini/dev/README.md

 during the loop, unacceptable code -- for instance, it does not make much sense to check for every character whether a format supports quotes or not, this is something that will remain constant during the entire parsing.
-The normal solution would be keeping the constant conditions outside the loops and creating slightly different loops for each case, but this is unthinkable with 110592 possibilities.
+The normal solution would be that of keeping the constant conditions outside the loops and creating slightly different loops for each case, but this is unthinkable with 110592 possibilities.
 There is however also a third way: bit masks.
 Bit masks allow to collapse several conditions into one single operation and keep the